zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

 = 4.11.2 =
+* Fix "Image files are missing" warning when thumbails optimization is activated but all the thumbnails are excepted from optimization and the bulk is ran a second time.

+= 4.11.2 =
 * Fix not saving properly the metadata on some situations